Muck diving

-Muck diving is the term used to describe the murky surroundings at the bottom of dive sites, consisting mainly of sand, silt and sediment.
+Muck diving is the term used to describe the murky surroundings at the bottom of dive sites, consisting mainly of sand, silt and sediment as well as natural debris such as dead corals and coral rubble.

 Here in Mabul, one can expect to encounter creatures such as the pygmy seahorse, anglerfish, blue-ringed octopus, nudibranchs and more.